amitmse/in_Python_/Neural Network/README.md

 		- GRU :Gated recurrent unit
 		- End to end network
 		- Memory network

+	Use: For sequence of events, languages, models, time series, Predicting stock prices, Speech recognition, Image captions, Word predictions, Language translation.

 ## 05. Long Short Term Memory:

-	Special type of RNN.
-They are explicitly designed to address the long term dependency problem, there are gates to remember, where to forget in LSTM.
+	It's special type of RNN and explicitly designed to address the long term dependency problem, there are gates to remember, where to forget in LSTM.
 RNN with LSTM prevents vanishing gradient effect by passing errors recursively to the next NN.
 It controls the gradient flow & enable better preservation of “long-range dependencies” by using gates.
 Maintains memory from previous and even other states.
 Length of the memory is